halfflat/arblang-draft/outline/arblang-proposal.md

 Scope form a hierarchy of inner and outer scopes, with the outermost scope being the global scope.

-#### Context
+### Context

 Two different identifers with the same ***symbol*** may be bound in the same scope, if they are in different _contexts_.
 There are five distinct contexts in arblang:

-1. Module context applies wherever a module name is being introduced in a module definition, or where a module is referenced in a module import clause.
+1. _Module_ context applies wherever a module name is being introduced in a module definition, or where a module is referenced in a module import clause.
-2. Type context applies in type expressions and where a type alias is introduced.
+2. _Type context_ applies in type expressions and where a type alias is introduced.
-3. Regime context applies in regime clauses and where a regime name is introduced in a regime definition.
+3. _Regime context_ applies in regime clauses and where a regime name is introduced in a regime definition.
-4. Record context applies to field names within a record type description or in a record value construction.
+4. _Record context_ applies to field names within a record type description or in a record value construction.
-5. Expression context applies within value expressions, function argument definitions, the definition of parameters, constants, functions, and in the association of an identifier with an imported module.
+5. _Expression context_ applies within value expressions, function argument definitions, the definition of parameters, constants, functions, and in the association of an identifier with an imported module.

+Each context can be regarded as constituting a different namespace for identifiers.

-#### Masking
+### Masking

 An identifer bound in a given context in an outer scope may be _masked_ by a binding of an identifier with the same ***symbol*** in an inner scope.
 This is permitted only in the following circumstances:

 1. An identifer bound in expression context in a function scope by a function argument or in expression scope by a `let` or `with` binding may mask an identifer in an outer scope.
 2. An identifier bound in regime context in an inner regime definition may mask a regime identifer in an outer regime or interface scope.

-It is otherwise an error to rebind an identifer in the same context.
+It is otherwise an error to bind an identifer with the same ***symbol*** as an already bound identifier in the same context.

-#### Qualified identifers
+### Qualified identifers

 A qualified identifer is a term of the form:

 > _qualified-identifier_ ::= ***symbol*** ( `.` ***symbol*** )\*

 A qualified identifier of the form α._id_, where α is a (qualified) identifier and _id_ is an identifier, is bound to the referent of _id_ in the scope determined by α:

 1. In an expression context, if α is bound to a record value, then α._id_ is bound to the value of the field named _id_ in α.
 3. In an expression context, if α is bound to an imported module, then α._id_ is bound to the constant, parameter, or function bound to _id_ in the module refered to by α.
 2. In a type context, if α is bound to an imported module, then α._id_ is bound to the type bound to _id_ in in the module refered to by α.
 3. In a region context, f α is bound to a regime, then α._id_ is bound to the inner regime named _id_ in α.

-#### Examples
+### Examples

 ```
 # Binds 'foo' in module context, global scope.